mcsammon/mcsammon.github.io/research.md

 </p>

 <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3605582" title="b1">SSRN Link</a>
+<a href="https://www.nber.org/papers/w27707" title="b1">NBER Link</a>

 **Abstract:**  Can an increasingly accessible type of household financial data yield new insights about firm-specific risk?
 We develop two new measures characterizing firms' customer bases -- the rate of churn in a firm's customer base and the pairwise similarity between firms' customer bases -- using household financial transaction data.
 We validate our approach by using the data to construct accurate pictures of firm revenue, growth, geographic dispersion, and customer base characteristics.
 We show that these measures of customer bases are impossible to construct utilizing traditional sources of firm data, but provide important insights into the behavior of both real firm decisions and firm asset prices.
 Rates of customer churn affect the level and volatility of firm-level investment, markups, and profits.
 Churn also affects how quickly firms respond to shocks in the value of their growth options (i.e. Tobin's Q).
 Moreover, high churn firms tended to face steeper declines in consumer spending during the recent COVID-19 outbreak.
 Similarity between firms' customer bases highlights one under-explored type of predictability among stock returns -- we demonstrate that significant alpha can be generated using a trading strategy that exploits our index of customer base similarity across firms.

-#Retail Investors’ Contrarian Behavior Around News and the Momentum Effect
+# Retail Investors’ Contrarian Behavior Around News and the Momentum Effect (Updated 11/2020)

 Joint with Cheng (Patrick) Luo, Enrichetta Ravina and Luis M. Viceira